-Every year, we ask the American public to identify what behaviors matter to them most when it comes to just business behavior.
-Those Issues become the foundation by which we track, analyze, and incentivize corporate behavior change through our Rankings of America’s Most JUST Companies, ongoing program initiatives, and investor products like the JUST Exchange-Traded Fund (ETF).
+Every year, we ask the American public to identify what actions companies should take to be more just and to prioritize the business issues that matter to them most to them.
+Those issues become the foundation by which we annually track and evaluate companies, an analysis effort that drives our work to incentivize corporate change – from the Rankings of America’s Most JUST Companies to our ongoing thematic analyses to investor products like the JUST Exchange-Traded Fund (JUST ETF).

 To produce the annual Rankings of America’s Most JUST Companies, our methodology follows a four-step process:

-- Survey Research: JUST Capital conducts both qualitative focus groups and quantitative surveys of a representative sample of the American public on a regular basis in order to understand what issues represent just corporate behavior, how these issues should be defined, and their relative importance (or weight).
+- Survey Research: JUST Capital conducts both qualitative focus groups and quantitative surveys of a representative sample of the American public in order to understand what issues represent just corporate behavior, how these issues should be defined, and their relative importance (or weight).

-- Rankings: As a final step, JUST Capital develops a ranking model, utilizing the Issue weights from our Max-Diff survey results as well as evaluations of corporate performance, to score and finally rank companies from the Russell 1000 Index.
-We generate an overall ranking of Russell 1000 companies as well as industry-level ranking so that companies can be compared to their peers.
+- Ranking: JUST Capital develops a ranking model that leverages our survey research and company evaluations to score and rank companies in our universe.
+We generate an overall ranking of all companies in our universe as well as industry-level rankings so that companies can be compared to their peers.

 A high-level overview of each of the four steps can be found below.

 JUST Capital’s survey research consists of both qualitative and quantitative work, in the form of focus groups and surveys.
-Since 2015, we have surveyed more than 150,000 Americans – representative of the U.S. adult population – adding more than 30,000 respondents in 2021 alone.
+Since 2015, we have surveyed more than 160,000 Americans – representative of the U.S. adult population – adding more than 12,000 respondents in 2022.

-Our survey research begins with focus groups that are conducted each year across the country to collect detailed, unfiltered input from Americans of all backgrounds on what just business behavior looks like.
-The findings from the focus groups are used to inform quantitative surveys that confirm the importance and relevance of these business behaviors and activities.
-Our main survey uses a Max-Diff discrete choice modeling technique, which asks respondents what business behaviors are most and least important to defining a just company and then assigns a weight to each business behavior based on the probability that a member of the American public would choose that Issue as most important.
+Our survey research process begins with focus groups conducted online, from which we receive detailed, unfiltered input from Americans of all backgrounds and regions about what constitutes just business behavior and how just companies should operate.
+The findings from these focus groups are used to inform quantitative surveys that measure the importance and relevance of the core issues identified.
+The surveys use a Max-Diff discrete choice modeling technique, which asks respondents what issues are most and least important to defining a just company.
+The resulting analysis assigns a weight to each issue, which indicates the probability that a member of the American public would choose that issue as most important.

-This year, our qualitative focus groups and quantitative survey research identified 20 business behaviors, or Issues, and their relative importance to the American public.
-We assign each Issue to the stakeholder – either Workers, Customers, Communities, the Environment, or Shareholders & Governance – it most impacts.
+This year, our qualitative and quantitative survey research yielded 20 Issues and their relative importance to the American public.
+The 20 Issues are grouped into five overarching categories, which we define as business’ key Stakeholders.
 In order of importance to the American public, this year’s Stakeholders and their related Issues are:

-The Issues identified by the American public form the basis for JUST Capital’s evaluation of the companies we rank.
-As a first step in evaluating companies, we develop Metrics, or conceptual measures of corporate performance for each of our 20 Issues.
+The Issues identified by the American public form the basis for JUST Capital’s evaluation of America’s largest companies.
+As a first step in evaluating companies, we develop Metrics, or conceptual measures of corporate performance, for each of our 20 Issues.

-As a second step in JUST Capital’s evaluation of companies, our analysts determine appropriate Data Points that can be used to measure the Metrics on company performance.
+Following the development of Metrics, our analysts determine appropriate Data Points that can be used to calculate those Metrics.

-This year, JUST Capital collected 241 raw data points that are aggregated into scored Data Points and used to calculate the Metrics relating to each Issue.
-Data Points are collected for all the companies we rank, which is roughly equivalent to the 1,000 largest, publicly traded U.S. companies as defined by the Russell 1000 Index.
+This year, JUST Capital collected 245 raw data points that are aggregated into scored Data Points and used to calculate the Metrics of corporate performance.
+Data Points are collected, where applicable, for our entire universe of ranked companies.

 Company Data Review

-Once the Data Points have been collected, JUST Capital provides each ranked company with an opportunity to review its data and submit suggestions for revisions.
-Over the course of five weeks, representatives from each of the companies we ranked were invited to review their data on the JUST Capital Corporate Portal, a secure, web-based comment platform.
-JUST Capital analysts assess each suggestion submitted by the companies to ensure that all data are accurate, relevant, and consistent with our metrics and methodology and are publicly disclosed.
+Once Data Points have been collected, JUST Capital provides ranked companies with an opportunity to review their data, ask questions, and provide updates to their Data Point values.
+Over the course of five weeks, representatives from ranked companies are invited to review their company’s data on the JUST Capital Corporate Portal – a secure, web-based comment platform.
+JUST Capital analysts assess each suggestion submitted by the companies to ensure that all data are accurate, relevant, consistent with our metrics and methodology, and publicly disclosed.

-The fourth and final step of JUST Capital’s methodological approach is producing a cross-industry ordinal rank of each company we evaluate.
+The fourth and final step of JUST Capital’s methodological approach is producing a cross-industry ordinal rank of each company in our universe.

-To construct the Rankings, JUST Capital calculates a series of Metric scores from Data Points, and then averages these Metrics to get scores at the Issue level.
+To construct the Rankings, JUST Capital calculates a series of relative Metric scores from Data Points and then averages them to get relative scores at the Issue level.
 In select cases where companies do not have the underlying Data Points needed to compute a Metric Score, we apply a missing data treatment.
 Select Data Points are further normalized to account for variations in company size and scale.
 To account for other cases where a company’s Data Point value or Metric score appears to be an outlier, we winsorize or cap its Metric and Issue level scores.
 A company’s overall score is then determined by calculating the sum of its scores across all Issues, weighted by each Issue’s importance as derived from the Max-Diff survey results.
-The overall score directly relates to a company’s rank, where a higher overall score results in a better rank.
+The overall rank directly relates to a company’s score, where a higher overall score results in a better rank.

-In addition to producing an ordinal rank of each company, JUST Capital also generates an industry-specific rank.
-A company’s industry-specific rank is obtained by comparing a company’s overall rank to other companies within its industry.
-Companies with a higher cross-industry rank are ranked higher in the industry-specific rankings.
+In addition to producing an ordinal ranking of the companies in our universe, JUST Capital also generates an industry-specific ranking.
+A company’s industry-specific rank is obtained by comparing its overall rank to other companies within its industry.
+Companies with a higher cross-industry score are ranked higher in the industry-specific rankings.